apache/nuttx/configs/clicker2-stm32/README.txt

          CONFIG_NSH_ARCHINIT=y

+    8. Configuration instructions:  WPAN configuration must be performed using the i8sak program.
+Detailed instructions are provided in a README.txt file at apps/wireless/ieee802154/i8sak.
+You should make sure that you are familiar with the content of that README.txt file.

+       Here is a quick "cheat sheet" for associated to setting up a coordinator and associating wth the WPAN:

+       1. Configure the Coordinator.
+On coordinator device do:

+          nsh> i8 /dev/ieee0 startpan
+          nsh> i8 acceptassoc

+       2. Assocate and endpoint device with the WPAN.
+On the endpoint
+          device:

+          nsh> i8 /dev/ieee0 assoc

   mrf24j40-6lowpan

     This is another version of nsh that is very similar to the mrf24j40-mac configuration but is focused on testing the IEEE 802.15.4 MAC integration with the 6loWPAN network stack.
-I derives directly from the mrf24j40-mac and all NOTES provided there apply.
-Additional differences are summarized
+It derives directly from the mrf24j40-mac and all NOTES provided there apply.
+Additional differences are summarized below:
-    below:

     NOTES: